Radicool-Solutions-LLC/prob-calc/README.md

 * Probability Density Function
 * P value
 * Card game probability

+## jupytern notebook
+A jupyter notebook full of stats and probability calculation and visualization tools.
+A handy guide for the backend functionality of this program.

 # to-do:
-* train a small LLM to determine what kind of probability problem you're facing and run the proper function in the backend
 * front-end